Skip to main content

 • that of the receiving end, the educators and their pupils/students, who are afraid of the traumatic accounts and without guidelines, are prone to avoiding first-person accounts of the past, preventing them also from teaching and learning from the past.

-The general objective of the project is to streamline stories from the past into educational programmes with the aim of empowering people to look more critically at history and thus the current populist, aggressive political trends, which have been proven in the past to push societies into war and economic crisis.
-We aim to utilise discourses of traumatic past in education for avoiding conflicts in the future.
-Therefore, the main result of the project will be recommendations for educators for using stories recorded about past conflicts.
+The overall aim of the project is to integrate records of past conflicts into educational programmes so that people can engage more critically with history and thus with the current populist, aggressive political trends that have been proven to have plunged societies into wars and economic crises in the past.
+We want to use discourses of traumatic pasts in education to avoid conflicts in the future.
+The outcome of the project will therefore be recommendations for educators on how they can make concrete use of records of past conflicts.

 Project duration